SwetamSinha/double-pendulum/README.md

-doublependulum
+Double Pendulum
 ==============

-Simulation of Double Pendulum implemented in JavaSwing
+Simulation of Double Pendulum implemented in Java using Swing.